 New York area's best entertainment lawyers by New York Magazine

-Best Lawyers in America for more than ten years
+Best Lawyers in America for more than twenty-two years

 The Legal 500 as one of the nation’s top copyright lawyers

-New York-area "Super Lawyer" for eight consecutive years (Entertainment, Securities & Corporate Finance)
+New York-area "Super Lawyer" for eleven consecutive years (Entertainment, Securities & Corporate Finance)

 Cornell University (BA, 1968)